by Karen Jones

-There are two options that you have in front of you when you are tasked with creating designs for shirts or other kinds of fabric.
+You have two options in front of you when you are tasked with creating designs for shirts or other kinds of fabric.

-The first thing you can do is simply take what you need to a place that specializes in doing such things.
+The first thing you can do is take what you need to specialize in doing such things.

-While this is easy to do, it may not be possible to do in your area and it is obviously not nearly as cost-effective.
+While this is easy to do, it may not be possible to do in your area, and it is not nearly as cost-effective.

 The second thing you can do is do it yourself, doing the same thing that embroidery shops do.

-This is made possible by way of printable vinyl.
+This is made possible by way of the best printable vinyl.

-Utilizing heat transfers, printable vinyl makes it easy to create logos, names, or any other kinds of visual features for any kind of fabric.
+Utilizing heat transfers, printable vinyl makes it easy to create logos, names, or other visual features for any fabric.